College Savings Calculator

 Complete Guide to Saving for College

 Saving for your child's college education is one of the most significant financial planning decisions a family can make.
-With college costs rising 3-7% annually — far outpacing general inflation — families who start saving early gain a tremendous advantage through the power of compound investment growth.
+Sticker prices still tend to rise each year, but recent College Board data shows inflation-adjusted public tuition has been flatter than many families assume.
+Families who start saving early still gain a tremendous advantage through the power of compound investment growth.
 Our college savings calculator helps you create a realistic, personalized plan based on your specific situation.

 How Much Does College Really Cost?

 The total cost of a college education goes far beyond tuition.
-According to the College Board and NCES data for the 2025-2026 academic year, the average annual costs including tuition, fees, room, board, books, and personal expenses are approximately: $23,250 for public in-state universities, $41,000 for public out-of-state universities, and $58,600 for private four-year institutions.
-Elite private universities and Ivy League schools can exceed $82,000 per year.
-Over four years, families are looking at total costs ranging from $93,000 to over $328,000 at today's prices — and these figures will be significantly higher by the time today's young children enroll.
+According to College Board data for the 2025-2026 academic year, the average annual student budget including tuition, fees, housing, food, books, transportation, and personal expenses is approximately: $30,990 for public in-state universities, $50,920 for public out-of-state universities, and $65,470 for private four-year institutions.
+Elite private universities and Ivy League schools can exceed $90,000 per year.
+Over four years, families are looking at total costs ranging from about $123,960 to over $360,000 at today's prices — and these figures may be higher by the time today's young children enroll.

 Why a 529 Plan Is the Best College Savings Vehicle